taylorjg/ProcessRedirection/README.md

 This project contains code that:

-* launches a child process
+* Launches a child process
-* redirects the child process's stdout and stderr to pipes
+* Redirects the child process's stdout and stderr to pipes
-* waits for the child process to exit
+* Waits for the child process to exit
-* makes the data written to stdout and stderr available to the caller
+* Makes the data written to stdout and stderr available to the caller

 The Visual Studio 2008 solution contains 2 Visual C++ projects: